nodecosmos/nodecosmos_server/charybdis/README.md

 definitions structure matches the database in respect to table names, column names, column types, partition keys, clustering keys and secondary indexes so you don't alter structure accidentally.
 If structure is matched, it will not run any migrations.
 As mentioned above, in case there is no model definition for table, it will **not** drop it.
+In future, we will add `modelize` command that will generate `src/models` files from existing data source.

 ## Basic Operations: